Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-Figure 2 shows the temperature dependent transport data for different thicknesses in amorphous Bi$_2$Se$_3$.
-The resistivity, $\rho\left(T\right)$, is shown in Fig. 2(A).
-Quantitatively, the $\rho\left(T\right)$ values ($2-30 m\Omega \cdot cm$) are larger than the crystalline system ($\sim 1-2 sm\Omega \cdot cm$ \cite{PhysRevB.84.073109}).
-The amorphous system demonstrates a weakened $T$ dependence compared to the crystalline counterpart \cite{Analytis2010}.
-As in all amorphous metals, the carrier mean free path is determined more by disorder-driven localization than phonon interactions, leading to a largely temperature independent resistivity \cite{RevModPhys.75.1085}.
-Moreover the high $\rho$ and the weak temperature dependence is inconsistent with either a purely metallic or purely insulating material, and suggestive of a metallic surface on an insulating bulk state with potential topological origins.

-Due to the potential metallic surface, we consider the sheet resistance in Fig. 2(B), $R_{S}\left(T\right)=\rho\left(T\right)/t$, where $t$ is the film thickness.
-Again, the $R_S$ values are increased compared to the crystal ($\sim 5-250 \Omega$ for similar thicknesses \cite{PhysRevB.84.073109}).
-The small variations in sheet resistance between sample thicknesses results from $<2$ at$\%$ deviation in composition.
-The $R_{S}$ values lie within a factor of two, which is consistent with a thickness independent two-dimensional transport channel as in Ref \cite{PhysRevLett.109.116804}.
+Figure 2(a,b) shows the temperature dependent transport data for different thicknesses in amorphous Bi$_2$Se$_3$, as well as that for the nanocrystalline Bi$_2$Se$_3$ (Fig. 2(e)).
+The resistivity, $\rho\left(T\right)$, is shown in Fig. 2(a).
+The $\rho\left(T\right)$ values ($\sim$70-140m$\Omega \cdot$cm) are larger than the crystalline system ($\sim$1-2m$\Omega \cdot$cm \cite{PhysRevB.84.073109}).
+The amorphous system also demonstrates a much weaker $T$ dependence than the crystalline counterpart \cite{Analytis2010}.
+As is typical in amorphous metals, the carrier mean free path is determined more by disorder-driven localization than phonon interactions, leading to a largely temperature independent resistivity \cite{RevModPhys.75.1085}.
+Moreover the high $\rho$ and the weak temperature dependence is inconsistent with either a purely metallic or purely insulating material, and suggestive of a metallic surface on a localized bulk state.
+Due to the potential metallic surface, we consider the resistance in Fig. 2(b), $R\left(T\right)=\rho\left(T\right) \cdot L/wt$, where $t$ is the film thickness.
+Again, the $R\left(T\right)$ values are greatly increased compared to the crystal ($\sim$5-250m$\Omega$ for similar thicknesses \cite{PhysRevB.84.073109}).
+While $R\left(T\right)$ is largely temperature independent, the thicker films show a more pronounced bulk behavior at high temperature \cite{Xu2014}, seen in the inset of Fig. 2(b). $R(T)$ for each thickness saturates at low temperature; this is in contrast to crystalline Bi$_2$Se$_3$ which shows a low temperature upswing.
+The low temperature values range from $\sim \frac{h}{3e^{2}}$ to $\frac{h}{e^2}$, similar to bulk insulating topological insulators when gated to bring the Fermi level into the bulk gap \cite{Kim2013,PhysRevLett.123.207701,Xu2016,PhysRevB.99.195302,PhysRevMaterials.1.054202}.
+The low temperature $R\left(T\right)$ values vary with thickness, possibly a result of small variations in composition between sample thicknesses ($<1$ at$\%$ deviation) or thickness dependent defect formation \cite{PhysRevB.84.073109}.
+The effect of composition needs to be explored further.
+Transport and ARPES results were reproducible on different samples.
+The $R\left(T\right)$ data was fit using a two channel conductance model \cite{doi:10.1063/1.4719196} represented by the dashed curves in Fig. 2(b).
+The model requires parallel contributions from an insulating, variable range hopping bulk and metallic surface states, and provides an overall good fit to the data.
+Below around \SI{150}{K}, the surface contribution dominates for films of all thicknesses.
+These results indicate that the surface state contribution to conduction is metallic and dominant over a large temperature range for the amorphous samples.
+The conductivity in nanocrystalline Bi$_2$Se$_3$ (shown in Fig. 2(e)) drops over the entire temperature range and does not display any metallic behavior with temperature.